onera/paradigm/training/Fortran/02_Exercise_1/exercise_1.md

 ```

 For the faces we proceed in a similar way.
 How many faces are there?
-What is their global number?
+What are their global ids?
 Which edges compose the faces?

 ```{code-cell}
 %%code_block -p exercise_1 -i 11